chandler-barlow/controller-interceptor/README.md

 _Written in Typescript_

 Controller Interceptor is a small Typescript package that allows for the interception of requests made to an ExpressJS service.
-Controller interceptor also attaches a trace id to the request headers.
-The trace id is implemented synchronously and does **not** use async-storage.
-This is to avoid the performance impact caused by calling async storage.
+Controller interceptor also attaches a TraceId to the request headers.
+The TraceId is implemented synchronously and does **not** use async-storage.
+This is to avoid the performance impact caused by calling async storage each request.

 # Usage